-New Hampshire has decriminalized adult use of cannabis, but has not legalized it.
-NH does have a medical marijuana program, so medical use of cannabis is legal.
+New Hampshire has decriminalized adult canna users but has not legalized it.
+N.H. does have a medical marijuana program, so the medical use of cannabis is legal.

 New Hampshire Governor Maggie Hassan signed into law a bill allowing the use of medical cannabis for patients with “chronic or terminal diseases” and “debilitating medical conditions.”

-New Hampshire’s medical marijuana program is noted as being one of the more restrictive ones in the US, as it only allows qualification after other treatments have failed.
+New Hampshire’s medical marijuana program is more restrictive in the U.S., as it only allows qualification after other treatments have failed.

 Non-medical, recreational use of cannabis is currently illegal in New Hampshire.
-However, there have been steps to legalize recreational marijuana in NH in recent months, so expect to see it legalized in the next few years or so!
+However, there have been steps to legalize recreational marijuana in N.H. recently, so expect to see it legalized in the next few years!